AMPAlves/Repositorio-Final-Tese/README.md

 # Thesis Repository Alberto Alves
- FCT-UNL Msc Computer Science Thesis: A Model-Driven Approach to Data Visualization
+ FCT-UNL MSc Computer Science Thesis: A Model-Driven Approach to Data Visualization

-The recommendation system Draco was altered, but the basis can be found in the following github: https://github.com/cmudig/draco2
+The recommendation system, Draco, was altered by myself, but the basis of the project can be found in the following github: https://github.com/cmudig/draco2